About the Long-Term Care Ombudsman Program in Oregon

 |The Office of the Long-Term Care Ombudsman is an independent state agency that serves long-term care facility residents through complaint investigation, resolution and advocacy for improvement in resident care. |

 Program staff work with a statewide network of over 200 volunteers who work in their own communities in a variety of roles.
+View a map of the Deputy Districts here.

 Mary was appointed as the Long-Term